Filipino Adobo Chicken – Quick and Delicious Dinner

 Instructions

-• In a medium-sized bowl combine soy sauce, white vinegar, minced garlic, and bay leaves.
-Add the chicken pieces, mix well so the chicken pieces are all coated with the marinade.
-Marinate the chicken for 30 minutes or overnight.
+• In a medium-sized bowl, combine soy sauce, white vinegar, minced garlic, and bay leaves.
+Add the chicken thighs and mix well to ensure each piece is evenly coated with the marinade.
+Let the chicken marinate for 30 minutes.

-• Take the chicken out and pat dry with some paper towels.
-KEEP THE MARINADE
+• Remove the chicken from the marinade and pat it dry with paper towels.
+Keep the marinade aside for later use.

-• Add one tablespoon of olive oil and fry the onions and garlic for 1-2 minutes.
+• Add 1 tablespoon of olive oil to the pan.
+Sauté the chopped onions and garlic for 1-2 minutes until fragrant and softened.

-• Return the chicken pieces to the pan along with the remaining marinade and water, and let it simmer for 30 to 40 minutes until the chicken is very tender and the sauce became thick and sticky.
+• Return the browned chicken to the pan along with the reserved marinade.
+Bring to a simmer and cook for 15 minutes or until the chicken is very tender and the sauce has thickened slightly.

-• If your sauce hasn’t thickened during the cooking time, take the chicken out and simmer the sauce on its own for a couple of minutes.
-Add the chicken back into the frying pan and stir well so that the chicken is coated with this delicious sauce.
+• If the sauce hasn’t thickened to your liking, remove the chicken and simmer the sauce on its own for a few more minutes until it thickens.
+Once thickened, return the chicken to the pan and stir well to coat the chicken in the delicious sauce.

 Notes